oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/formatter.rst

 Used when field should be formatted using a callback, see :ref:`Reference in YAML Configuration <datagrid-references-configuration>` for more information.

-Note that the whole node configuration is passed to the callback method as the ``$node`` argument.
+The whole node configuration is passed to the callback method as the ``$node`` argument.
-Therefore, if you need is to pass some arguments to the callback method, you can add any parameter to the grid config, e.g.:
+Therefore, if you need to pass some arguments to the callback method, you can add any parameter to the grid config, e.g.:

 .. code-block:: yaml

     column_name:
         type: callback